Edward Norris

 Septimus Edward Norris (March 10, 1911 – December 18, 2002) was an American film actor.

 Early years

 Norris was born in 1911, the son of a prominent Philadelphia gynecologist, who was described in a newspaper article as "a famous surgeon and chief of staff at the city's largest hospital."
 He grew up in Philadelphia, Pennsylvania.
 At age 16, he dropped out of the Culver Military Academy to marry a socially prominent physician's daughter, Virginia Bell Hiller, and took a job as a reporter.

+Film

+Norris performed in over 70 films during his 20+ year career in Hollywood, including appearing with Lana Turner in her debut film role in They Won't Forget, a film that was based on the Leo Frank case, where Norris starred as the character analogous to Frank.
+See full filmography below.

 Television

 Norris made his television debut in 1951 with two appearances on Fireside Theater.

 During the course of his 12-year span on television he made two guest appearances on Perry Mason: "The Case of the Fiery Fingers" (1958) and "The Case of the Tarnished Trademark" (1962).
 He ended his film and television career the following year when he appeared on an episode of The Third Man, titled "Ghost Town".